RS Ranger Build Guide

 Split pins (25mm x 3.5) x 2

-Build two sheet anchors by bending a split pin with pliers around the printed part.
-Tape around the hull holes to stop finger marks.
-Glue the anchors from inside the hulls with superglue.
+Tape around the holes to stop finger marks then glue the anchors from inside the hull with superglue.
 Make the loops front-facing.

-3.3.
+4.3.
 Hull Assembly

 -